bozemanpass/newrelic_java_ldap_plugin/README.md

 # Description

-This plugin tracks metrics for [389 Directory Server](http://directory.fedoraproject.org/).
-A wide range of metrics can be reported, such as the number of searches, adds, and modifications, current connections, database statistics, and the time to perform sample operations.
+This plugin provides metrics for 389 Directory Server (http://directory.fedoraproject.org/).
+A wide range of metrics are provided for LDAP basic operations (search, add, modify, delete, etc.), connections, and binds, as well as database and backend statistics.
+The response time to perform sample search and modify operations can also be tracked.

+For additional documentation see the GitHub project page: https://github.com/bozemanpass/newrelic_java_ldap_plugin

 ----